Jarneb147/Jaren-Harmon-Portfolio/README.md

 ---

 💻 Software & Creative Projects
 Flight Dynamics Analysis Tool
 A custom learning tool designed to visualize the movement and interaction of an F-22 model with the flight dynamics forces, moments, and derivatives.

-Propulsion Modeling and Envoronmental Factoring Tool In Development A custom tool designed to output engine efficiency base off of environmental factors due to location in the world.
+Propulsion Modeling and Envoronmental Factoring Tool
+In Development A custom tool designed to output engine efficiency base off of environmental factors due to location in the world.
 Goal: take into account real temperature data and altitude as well as other factors like coastal and city proximity for salt concentration and other pollutants in the air.

 Academic Projects
 Misc. academic projects for lectures and team based assignments.

-Web-Based Game Development \n
+Web-Based Game Development
 I build interactive 3D and 2D experiences using JavaScript and Three.js to explore physics engines and graphics rendering.

 3D Wizard Arena: A browser-based 3D combat-upgrade game.